Consent categories

 To delete a consent category that does not have a bin icon, you need to go to Data Manager > Mapping to check the mapping of the affected categories.
 The delete button (bin icon) will be visible once you uncheck the boxes in that section, leaving empty boxes.

-In the following sections, we will go over each of the 3 main consent categories and how you can configure them.
+The following section goes over each of the 3 main consent categories and how you can configure them.

-There has been added explanation about the GDPR law in Germany, where accessing all data on a user´s device requiere explicit consent.
-More details about the explicit consent, how to configure the tracking of the consent categories can be found in a separate article.
+There has been added explanation about the GDPR law in Germany, where accessing all data on a user´s device requires explicit consent.
+More details about the explicit consent, how to configure the tracking of the consent categories can be found in Configuration of the tracking consent categories.

 General consent

 General consent should be used only in very few instances.
-When it is used, customer consent preferences are ignored and this may result in approaching customers without any legal basis for doing so.
-Therefore, permission to use General consent should be very limited.
+When it is used, customer consent preferences are ignored, and this may result in approaching customers without any legal basis for doing so.
+Therefore, permission to use the General consent should be very limited.

 If you decide to disable a channel, you can also see which of your campaigns and scenarios have been using General consent in 'Check dependencies' so that you know what campaigns need adjustments in their Consent category.
 General consent will only be disabled after the adjustments to the running campaigns are made.